Bachelor of Psychological Science

 3 GCE ‘A’level /3 H2 passes plus 1 H1 pass with a minimum aggregate of 9.5 points where A=5, B=4, C=3, D=2, E=1 (for H1 apply half the value)*

-A 3-year psychology diploma from the following local polytechnics may be able to obtain up to 4 subject exemptions with approval from the university :-
+A 3-year non-psychology diploma from local polytechnic may be able to obtain up to 4 module exemptions with approval from the university

 Ngee Ann Polytechnic - Diploma in Child Psychology & Early Education**